 If you’re wanting to learn more about Spanish colonial history, then Iloilo City (on Panay) is one of the best places in the Philippines to explore.
 Perched on Panay Island, make sure to explore the Jaro Cathedral and Nelly’s Garden, too.

 There’s also a budding nightlife, and you can spend your evening enjoying the warm Philippino evenings right at the seafront.

 For a fancier affair head to Straight Up Bar, a rooftop bar with excellent views over the city.
 Oh, and try and time your visit around the Dinagyang festival, too… it’s amazing!

 If that’s not your thing, pop over to Guimaras Island (that’s about 2km from the city).

 10.)
 Camiguin Island

-Camiguin Island is post-card perfection and one of the pristine and best places in the Philippines to see.
+Camiguin Island is post-card perfect and one of the most pristine and best places in the Philippines to see.

 Batanes is a small province in the very north of the Philippines that looks more like it belongs on the south coast of England (it almost reminds me of the Jurassic Coast).